 CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 How robust is the science that concludes that the planet is warming and that humans are the cause?
-How likely is catastrophic results from a warmer climate?
-The following post will attempt to shed a little light on these subjects and analyse claims by scientists and others that may not be as clear as we would like.
+How likely are catastrophic results from a warmer climate?
+The following post will attempt to shed a little light on these subjects and analyze claims by scientists and others that may not be as clear as we would like.

 Using back of the envelope calculations, I estimated the average temperature of the earth without an atmosphere.
 Assuming the moon would be a good comparison, I came up with an average of -15ºC.
 About what it is outside my window right now.
 (We are having a cold March so far.)
 An internet search showed that I was in pretty close agreement to estimates by scientists.